 Happy analysis!
 Enjoy!
 And don’t forget to grab a glass of your favorite wine while you will be at it.
 Cheers!

 I love tasting food.
 Tasting menus, wine tasting flights, tasting events are definitely my favorite way to experience food and wine.
-When I’m in the restaurant which offers tasting menu, when affordable, I would always go for one.
+When I’m in the restaurant which offers a tasting menu, when affordable, I would always go for one.

 Last year in Miami we went to the Sra.
 Martinez restaurant, we took the tasting menu, and it was a great experience – I wrote a blog post about it, which was titled “Fiesta Gastronomique“.
 The tasting menu which we took had about 10 different dishes, all brought to the table one by one, by the different people, given all the explanations about the food, in a perfectly orchestrated performance – hence the “Fiesta” in the title.

 This year we went to another restaurant of the same chef, Michelle Bernstein (she owns Sra.
-Martinez), called Michy’s (we even saw chef for a few minutes talking to the customers).
+Martinez), called Michy‘s (we even saw chef for a few minutes talking to the customers).
 Same as last time, we decided to go for the tasting menu.
-There were two tasting options available – one with addition of the cold appetizers and one without.
+There were two tasting options available – one with an addition of the cold appetizers and one without.
 When we asked for advice as to which one would be recommended, our waiter told us that unless we are very hungry, he suggests taking the shorter menu – boy, were we happy with his recommendation as dinner progressed.

-I assume by now you wondering why the post’s title leaves only Gastronimique and removes Fiesta from this experience?
-We had an amazing food – but it was presented in a different style.
+I can assume by now you are wondering why the post’s title leaves only Gastronimique and removes Fiesta from this experience?
+We had an amazing food -but it was presented in a different style.
 We still had all the explanations, yes, but the food was arriving all together in the family style setting – first three appetizers, then three entrees and then two desserts – all exquisite, great tasting food – but Fiesta was not there – it was rather quiet and relaxing gourmet dinner.
-Don’t get me wrong – I highly recommend Michy’s and would gladly come back, and in case you are in Miami – don’t miss it, I’m just doing my best to convey the experience we had.
+Don’t get me wrong – I highly recommend Michy‘s and would gladly come back, and in case you are in Miami – don’t miss it, I’m just doing my best to convey the experience we had.

 Anyway, let me entice you with some pictures and some additional notes.
 First, let’s start with wine.
 The wine list looks very good, with lots of different selections (it has more of a world-wide flare, where wine list at Sra.
 Martinez had decidedly bigger selection of Spanish wines).
 We ended up drinking 2009 Sicoris Costers del Segre DO, which is a blend of Grenache, Cabernet Sauvignon, Tempranillo, Merlot and Syrah.
 The wine have good fruit, medium to full body, a little sharpness on the edges but with good overall balance of fruit, tannins and acidity (Drinkability: 7+).